Effects of Drug and Alcohol Abuse Among High School Students

 Depending on the nature of the addiction, the teen may start with detoxification (e.g., if they have been abusing alcohol or prescription drugs like opioids or benzodiazepines).
 During this time, they may be prescribed medication to manage any uncomfortable withdrawal symptoms.
 Once fully stabilized, they should transition into the next tier of treatment—rehabilitation—which can take place in a number of settings, including:

 - Residential treatment program.
-In a residential rehab, the child lives on-site at the facility while they receive care.
+In a residential programming, the child lives on-site at the facility while they receive care.
 Residential programs offer 24-hour supervision.
 Programs vary in length but typically last for 30-90 days or more.
 Depending on the teen’s specific needs, the treatment center may offer services to address any co-occurring eating or mental health disorders, family therapy services, and more.
 You can also find a center that caters to a specific gender, age range, or substance abused.

 - Intensive outpatient program: These are designed for adolescents who do not require inpatient treatment yet need more than one or two visits a week with a therapist.
 These centers offer comprehensive approaches designed to help teenage boys and girls break free of harmful thought patterns that fuel addiction.
 Depending on the program, the teen may engage in a number of therapy groups including individual therapy, group therapy with other young people, education groups, and family therapy groups.